 A club can help direct the best way of working with your Great Pyrenees, whether he's slated for show, working the farm or just as a household pet.
 It is true that Pyrs can become stubborn periodically (a "loving" kind of stubborn), but these dogs do love their masters, and ultimately just want to make us happy.
 Your peers have been through it and can offer insight into any situations that may arise.

 The most important thing is to know and understand the club as one of the important tools the dog owner can have.
 If one is to raise a dog properly, one must first understand the history, and the Great Pyrenees has a vast history.

 The club will organize and attend fun events and local shows.

 Events are some of the best places to keep dogs well-socialized (which is a must for all large-dog owners) and to mingle with experienced people.

 Pyr Prose is a publication that has been coming to HOGPC club members for years.
 It contains interesting, funny and informative articles.
 Additionally, every member is invited to share and add to Pyr Prose through their experiences.

 Dog people have funny stories (hence all the Youtube viral vids).
 The Great Pyrenees can be quite a clown and after all, sense of humor IS important to love any dog properly.

-Statistically speaking, Pyrenees are relatively popular as livestock guardians but less soo as household pets in spite of the fact that they make very good ones.
+Statistically speaking, Pyrenees are relatively popular as livestock guardians but less so as household pets, in spite of the fact that they make very good ones.
 This is because of misconceptions behind the breed (see our FAQ).
-This is evidenced by the fact that the Great Pyrenees, in spite of catching everyone's eye when out in public (it's like having a celebrity on a leash!), few people will know the name.
+This is evidenced by the fact that the Great Pyrenees, in spite of catching everyone's eye when out in public (it's like having a celebrity on a leash!), few people will recognize the breed.

 A Great Pyrenees' many positive traits make them some of the best friends one can ever have.
 It is only fair that those of us who love them should do all that we can to represent them.